How to find a business mentor

 There are all kinds of free and paid databases to help you quickly connect with professionals in your field.
 Don’t forget about the wealth of startup resources on the web, many of which can be found in our guides on how to start a business and seven habits of successful entrepreneurs.

-There’s no harm in reaching out to your dream mentor – no matter how rich, famous, or busy this person might be.
+There’s no harm in reaching out to your dream business mentor–no matter how rich, famous, or busy this person might be.
 The worst he or she can say is no. If you don’t ask, he or she can never say yes.

-It may be challenging to find someone who is ready, willing, and able to guide you through your business journey from start to finish.
+It may be challenging to find someone who is ready, willing, and able to walk with you on your business journey.
 In most cases, you’ll need to diversify your mentor search by working with advisors across several industries.
-This diversity can often be more advantageous than working with a single mentor.
-That’s because you benefit from multiple perspectives, skill sets, and networks along the way.
+Multiple mentors can arm you with diverse perspectives, skill sets, and networks along the way.

 To learn more about starting a business, check out our collection of helpful resources, or contact a Clover Business Consultant.